prithugoswami/personal-website/content/posts/unix-pipeline/index.md

 > programs do quite trivial things in isolation, but, combined with other
 > programs, become general and useful tools.

+I think that explains it pretty well.
+Also, [watch Brian Kernighan](https://youtu.be/tc4ROCJYbm0?t=297) being a complete chad and explaining fundamentals of the UNIX OS where he also goes through an example of using pipes.

-I think that explains it pretty well, but in this post I would like to show some examples of how you can use unix pipelines to accomplish tasks.
+In this post though, I would like to show some examples of this philosophy in action -- of how one can use different unix tools together to accomplish something powerful.

 Examples:
 - Printing a leaderboard of authors based on number of commits to a git repo